What to Do When Intuitive Eating Just Isn't Working

 - Eliminating 'food worry' and anxiety about food

-Next up, if you have a serious fitness goal, IE may or may not be a good fit for you.
+Next up, if you have a serious fitness goal, intuitive eating may or may not be a good fit for you.
 "An example would be if you're a runner who is trying to practice intuitive eating, but you find your appetite is never high enough to fuel your runs," Walsh explains.
 "You find yourself feeling lethargic or tired after a run.
 You may need to consciously incorporate additional snacks or food items on days when you are planning to run, even if you aren't necessarily hungry for the extra calories."

 Overeating: "People who are new to intuitive eating commonly exhibit what I call 'diet rebellion,'" says Lauren Muhlheim, Psy.D., a psychologist and author of When Your Teen Has an Eating Disorder: Practical Strategies to Help Your Teen Recover from Anorexia, Bulimia, and Binge Eating.